broccoli0616/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find students by specifying a GroupId.
-2. System verifies the GroupId is valid.
+2. SoCTAssist verifies the GroupId is valid.
-3. System checks whether the group exists.
+3. SoCTAssist checks whether the group exists.
-4. System retrieves the list of students in the specified group.
+4. SoCTAssist retrieves the list of students in the specified group.
-5. System displays the list of students in the UI.
+5. SoCTAssist displays the list of students in the UI.

    Use case ends.

 **Extensions**

 * 2a.
 The GroupId is invalid.
     * 2a1.
-System shows error message and indicates the valid format for Group Id.
+SoCTAssist shows error message and indicates the valid format for Group Id.

       Use case ends.

 * 3a.
 The group does not exist.
     * 3a1.
-System shows error message, saying group does not exist.
+SoCTAssist shows error message, saying group does not exist.

       Use case ends.